 Joel Edgerton was born on June 23, 1974, in Blacktown, Australia.
 In 1995, he landed a part in the Australian television show Spellbinder.
 In 2001, he was cast as Will McGill on the Australian soap opera The Secret Life of Us.
 From 2002 to 2005, Edgerton starred in two Star Wars films.
 In 2012, he starred in The Odd Life of Timothy Green.
-His other recent projects include playing Tom Buchanan in The Great Gatsby (2013).
+His other recent projects include playing Tom Buchanan in The Great Gatsby (2013) and The Gift (2015).

 Joel Edgerton was born in Blacktown, New South Wales, Australia, on June 23, 1974.
 He was raised in the town of Dural along with his older brother, Nash Edgerton.
 Edgerton’s father was a lawyer and a property developer.
 His mother was a stay-at-home mom.
 As a youngster, Edgerton attended Hills Grammar School in Kenthurst, Australia.

 Growing up, Edgerton and his brother’s favorite hobby was making home movies.
 Film would become a lifelong passion for both boys, as Joel grew up to become an actor, writer and producer, and Nash a stuntman and director.

 After Edgerton graduated from high school, he decided to study acting at the University of Western Sydney’s Nepean Drama School, located in Kingswood.
 He graduated in 1994, doggedly determined to pursue an acting career.